CHONDU

 Chondu the Mystic has no known connections to any "Mystic" characters.

-and Ethel attended a
+Albert and Ethel

 --Tales of Suspense I#9